Pika Energy to enable Vermont’s first “ePark”

 About Pika Energy

 Pika Energy, Inc. is a Westbrook, Maine-based manufacturer of direct current (DC) power electronics, including the Pika Energy Island™ system.
 All Pika Energy products are powered by the REbus™ DC nanogrid.
-Pika Energy’s products provide grid-optional clean power that enables buildings to collect, store and self-consume energy from solar and wind sources.
+Pika Energy’s products provide grid-optional clean power that enables buildings to collect, store and self-consume energy from solar.
 Learn more at www.pika-energy.com.

 Director of Business Development